Skip to main content

 DescriptionOptional descriptionNo

-SeparatorThe character used to delimit hierarchy levels (e.g., . produces codes like 1.2.3)If hierarchical
+SeparatorThe character used to delimit hierarchy levels (e.g., . produces codes like 1.2.3).
+Only shown for hierarchical files.If hierarchical

 Creating a Code File